Mayhem in Queenstown

 Birth of West Indian opener Charlie Davis, whose last Test hundred was his biggest: 183 against New Zealand in Bridgetown in 1971-72, when he put on 254 with Garry Sobers.
 He'd been almost impossible to dismiss in the 1970-71 series against India (again at home), averaging 132.25.

 Another Bangladeshi born on New Year's Day.
 Rubel Hossain made memorable debuts in ODIs and Tests - in a rare one-day win for his side, over Sri Lanka in Mirpur in 2009, and in their historic Test series win in West Indies later that year.
-He was first spotted at a pace-hunt programme in which he topped the speed gun, and went the Under-19 route before establishing himself in the national side.
+He sank New Zealand in an ODI in Mirpur in 2013 with 6 for 26 and famously took Bangladesh into the 2015 World Cup quarter-finals with a four-for.
+Hossain was first spotted at a pace-hunt programme, and went the Under-19 route before establishing himself in the national side.

 1875 Frank Druce (England)